The King’s Highway, Gilead, Israel, 877 BC

 Nathan stood in the puddle of wine.
 “Sir… um.
 P-please… uh… my brother… um…”

 Elijah winced.
 Big brother Nathan.
-Tall as a cedar, but he couldn’t scare a fox out of a the goat pen.
+Tall as a cedar, but he couldn’t scare a weasel from a hen’s nest.
 Sweat beaded on Elijah’s brow.

 He stood on tiptoe and jammed his head back against the camel’s ribs.